-Pick 3-5 main specialties and make sure you have enough rice!
+Pick 3-5 main specialties, and ensure you have enough rice!
 This staple food is a Filipino favorite and cost-wise it helps customers get full without spending much.

 A safe bet would be items that don’t spoil easily.
 Otherwise, food poisoning and other health issues can easily break your personal reputation and destroy the business.

-If you think offering unlimited rice (even as an opening week promotion) will attract customers without going in the red, it would be a good marketing approach.
+It would be a good marketing approach if you think offering unlimited rice (even as an opening week promotion) will attract customers without going in the red.

 Focus on cleanliness and carinderia hygiene

-Many carinderia businesses in the Philippines exist in places that are less desirable for health reasons.
+Many carinderia businesses in the Philippines exist in less desirable places for health reasons.
 Many are located near the road where food and customers are exposed to dust, smoke, and other sources of unpleasant odor.

 And just because nobody got sick does not mean you are operations are up to prescribed sanitation standards.
 Operating a clean carinderia will incur extra costs but this will always pay off as customers will appreciate how you take care of their well-being as much as your business bottom line.
 After all, you are preparing what they’ll eat and that’s a big deal health-wise.